RyanBuck182/Chatroom/README.md

 ## Setup

 First, open a few terminals and navigate to the `\Chatroom` directory.
-It's recommended that you do this in a terminal outside pycharm (such as powershell or cmd prompt) otherwise it'll mess with the way my output is formatted.
+It's recommended that you do this in a terminal outside pycharm (such as powershell or cmd prompt) otherwise it'll mess with the way the output is formatted.
+Resizing the terminal while the script is running may mess with formatting.

 ### Server